IvanRave/wfm-client/README.md

 * Well group divides by wells
 * Each stage (company, region, field, group, well) contains sections and widgets (widgets per section and more).

+### Stages

+Each stage contains properties, like name, description, logo

 ### Sections

 Section - it is a part of page view (or part of file manager like a folder).